peter-wilkins-mayden/indigo/_posts/2016-05-13-refactoring-solid.md

 Go to it!

->high classes know 'what but not how', low classes only know how to do their (tiny) part of system don't create objects in class (micro managers), pass objects into the constructor (<-spoc)   (measure no of new()'s outside of controllers) when you remove the low level details from a high class, your code can now be dryer, but there a sweet spot for flexibility where too flexible brings as much risk as being too rigid.
+>High level classes know 'what but not how', low level classes only know how to do their one responsibility.
- Create stupid classes that don't know the specifics of how to do things but know how to use low level classes to  complete tasks at a higher abstraction.
+ Don't create objects in class, pass objects into the constructor.

 Now we  have type hints in the constructor, we are safe from sending the wrong size report to the wrong printer.

+Conclusion.
+---
-As a final exercise, take a look at TabloidReport and LetterReport, switch back and forth quickly.
+As a final exercise, take a look at TabloidReport and LetterReport.
-   I hope you noticed they are very identical part from the type hints.
+   I hope you noticed they are almost identical apart from the type hints.
    Dry the code by removing TabloidReport and LetterReport.
    Make the type hints more general in Program.
 Yay polymorphism.
    What are the advantages and disadvantages?
 What do you prefer?

-Conclusion.
----
 >Decide how far to take decomposition.
 ROI?: greater flexibility vs the extra work to (re) compose Someone’s 'Cutting corners' is another’s 'valid ROI call'.
 Thinking long term, there is more cost to 'just get it done' if others have to come back and fix the work.